Amari (The Morning Show)

 "Amari" is the fifth episode of the fourth season of the American drama television series The Morning Show, inspired by Brian Stelter's 2013 book Top of the Morning.
 It is the 35th overall episode of the series and was written by co-executive producer Vanessa Baden Kelly, and directed by Millicent Shelton.
 It was released on Apple TV+ on October 15, 2025.

 The show examines the characters and culture behind a network broadcast morning news program.
-In the episode, Christine faces a controversy from her past, while Mia discovers that Alex is preventing her from finding new job.
+In the episode, Christine faces a controversy from her past, while Mia discovers that Alex is preventing her from finding a new job.
 Meanwhile, Bradley begins to investigate Cory's background for more information on the Wolf River story.

 The episode received mostly positive reviews from critics, with high praise towards Pittman's and Beharie's performances in the episode.

 Plot

 During a date with Cory, Bradley secretly checks his e-mails to find anything about the Wolf River story, and she uncovers a picture of a woman standing next to Kenneth Stockton.
 Meanwhile, Mia applies for a position at Defy Media and impresses Joy, the interviewer.
 Alex, unhappy with Ben's handling of the network, dissuades Joy from hiring Mia when she is contacted as a reference; Mia is later informed that the offer has been withdrawn.

-Meanwhile, Christine receives massive online backlash when an anonymous source accuses her of doping at the 2012 Summer Olympics.
+Meanwhile, Christine receives massive online backlash when an anonymous source accuses her of doping at the 2016 Summer Olympics.
 Christine discovers that the anonymous source is her former teammate Tunde, and she leaves an angry, vulgar voicemail for Tunde; the voicemail message is leaked and aired on Brodie Hartman's UBN podcast The Brofessional.
 Mia reconciles with Christine and convinces her to appear on Brodie's podcast with Tunde to shut down the allegations.
 During the podcast, Tunde reveals Christine's prescription receipts for anabolic steroids.
 Stunned, Christine confirms the doping allegations live on-air, tearfully disclosing that she used the drugs to cope with the loss of her baby son Amari.

 Despite the positive reception to Christine's podcast appearance, Alex confronts Mia for organizing the interview, as it could potentially jeopardize the network's upcoming Olympics coverage.
 Mia rebuffs Alex's concerns and lambasts her for dissuading Defy Media, further stating that she is done with UBN.
 That night, Bradley visits Cory, but he reveals that he discovered her checking his e-mails through his search history.
 She finally questions him over the Wolf River story; he admits he had the story covered on Fred's orders, but states he was not involved in the smear campaign and was unaware of Kenneth's suicide.
 Heartbroken over Bradley's actions, he asks her to leave.
 When Bradley returns to her apartment, she finds her FBI handler waiting for her.